bengfarrell/rgf-blog/content/blog/2019-08-06-sonoma-county-small-lot-wineries.md

 ## 3\.
 [Lauterbach Cellars](http://www.lauterbachcellars.com/)

+3420 Woolsey Road\
+Windsor, CA\
-3420 Woolsey Road, Windsor Tasting Room: By appointment only.
+Tasting Room: By appointment only.

 Last on this list, but certainly not least, is Lauterbach Cellars.
 Theirs is a story of survival and resilience, and not just because owners Stew Lauterbach and Barbara Swary lost their home in the 2017 wine country fires, from which they barely escaped themselves.
 It's also because Stew has been saving lives for over thirty years as an ER physician, and Barbara served as a nurse for many of those before pursuing law and ultimately becoming legal director of Sonoma County's Council on Aging.